Rethinking Quantum Repeaters: Balancing Scalability, Feasibility, and Interoperability: Alternative schemes

-After the necessary entanglement has been distributed to the next hop (see \cref{fig:unencoded_swapping}(a)), the current repeater node executes the swapping operation.
-In \simlabelgatebased{}, this is implemented using a CNOT gate, followed by measurements in the \(\xbasis\) and \(\zbasis\) bases to determine a Pauli-frame adjustment, as depicted in \cref{fig:unencoded_swapping}(b).
+Once new entanglement has been established between nodes \(\repeater{i}\) and \(\repeater{i+1}\) (see \cref{fig:unencoded_swapping}(a)), node \(\repeater{i}\) executes the swapping operation.
+In \simlabelgatebased{}, this is implemented using a CNOT gate, followed by measurements in the \(\xbasis\) and \(\zbasis\) bases to determine the Pauli-frame adjustment, as depicted in \cref{fig:unencoded_swapping}(b).

-Importantly, since this protocol does not use error detection, the probability that the swapping operation is successful is 1, that is, \(\problogswap{i} = 1\) for \(1 \leq i \leq \numrepeaters\).
-The implication of this is that the swapping circuit in \cref{fig:unencoded_swapping} is a trace-preserving operation.
-In fact, we have that the vector representation of the \(\basisghz[2]\)-diagonal state after the \(i\)-th swapping along the chain can be computed as:
+Importantly, since this protocol does not use error detection, the probability that the swapping operation is successful is 1, that is, \(\problogswap{i} = 1\), for \(1 \leq i \leq \numrepeaters\).
+This implies that the swapping circuit in \cref{fig:unencoded_swapping} is a trace-preserving operation.
+In fact, we have that the diagonal vector of the \(\basisghz[2]\)-diagonal state after the \(i\)-th swapping along the chain can be computed as: